 I scored high enough in my exams to be put in what they called a “Special Class”, made up of the top 80 students.
 The top 40 got a full scholarship.
 I was number 63 and had to pay full tuition, but still had to hang with people who frankly were much, much smarter than me.
 Or more interested, I’ll never know.

 The result was that my grades were terrible from the get-go.
 I only really studied music anyway.
 Long story short, a couple of years later I was rehearsing at a friend’s home and saw he had drawn a cartoon-like but man-sized character that showed amazing talent on his side.
 I asked him what was that, and he told me that he was studying Industrial Design.
 I was almost halfway through college and had not made the knowledge leap to figure out that, in Brazil, Industrial Design was also Graphic Design.
-Worse, at this precise time I had a little business designing business cards and logos on my dad’s computer, by the name of Top Print.
+Worse, at this precise time I had a little proto-startup designing business cards and logos on my dad’s computer, by the name of Top Print.
 I was a practicing designer and had no idea of the world I was in.